 WHY STUDY POLITICAL ECONOMY AT THE COLLEGE OF IDAHO?

 The Department of Political Economy offers two majors through the PEAK curriculum: Political Economy and International Political Economy.
-The Department of Political Economy also offers a Political Economy minor and is integral to the College’s environmental studies major, and interdisciplinary minors in Asian studies, international development, education studies, criminal justice studies, pre-law and speech rhetoric for students with special interests in those areas.
+We also offer minors in Political Economy and International Development and support the College’s program in Environmental Studies and minors in Pre-law, Asian Studies, Criminal Justice Studies, and Speech Rhetoric.

-Our political economy students are challenged to understand and analyze human society, to reassess personal values regarding economic and political issues, to gain an understanding of economic and political principles within a broad domestic and global societal context, to express complex and personally-developed political and economic positions both orally and in writing, to develop an understanding of major political/economic philosophies and questions of justice, and to develop the perspective, analytical methods and proficiency required to conduct research into issues of economic and political interest.
+Our political economy students are challenged to understand and analyze human society, to reassess personal values regarding economic and political issues, and to gain an understanding of economic and political principles within a broad domestic and global societal context.
+Through in-depth study of major political and economic philosophies and through conducting original research, students in our program develop lasting analytical, research, and communication skills.

 CAREER OPPORTUNITIES FOR POLITICAL ECONOMY MAJORS